fabmax/fabmax.github.io/docs/shading.md

 ### KslUnlitShader

 [`KslUnlitShader`][KslUnlitShader] is a general purpose shader, that does not incorporate any lighting model.
-Instead, the material source color (texture or vertex / instance / uniform property) is forwarded more or less unmodified by the fragment shader (apart from optional color-space conversion).
+Instead, the material source color is forwarded more or less unmodified by the fragment shader (apart from optional color-space conversion).

-Unlit shaders are typically used for UI overlays, or stuff like navigation grids, wireframes etc.
+Unlit shaders are typically used for UI overlays, navigation grids, wireframes etc.

 Assigning an unlit shader works similar to lit shaders.
-Since there are no light-related properties, you typically only set the color source:
+Since there are no light-related properties, you often only set the color source:

 ```kotlin